Gr\"unwald version of van der Waerden's theorem for semi-modules: Introduction

+\begin{proof} By Zorn's lemma, there exists a closed $\varphi$-invariant subset $X_0$ of $X$ such that the subsemiflow $(\varphi,M,X_0)$ is minimal.
+Then by Theorem~\ref{thm1.2}, every point $p\in X_0$ is multiply syndetically nonwandering for $(\varphi,M,X)$. \end{proof}

-Note that if $(G,\pmb{+})$ is a discrete group, then $(\mathbb{Z},+)$ can be naturally imbedded in $(G,\pmb{+})$ via the unit element $1$ as a subgroup.
-However $\varphi\colon\mathbb{Z}\times X\rightarrow X$ does not need to be minimal.
-Although we may choose a minimal subset $\varLambda$ of $\mathbb{Z}\curvearrowright_\varphi X$, yet we cannot obtain the multiple recurrence of the open complement $U=X\setminus\varLambda$ by the classical theorem of Furstenberg and Weiss~\cite[Theorem~1.5]{FW}.
-Moreover the arbitrarity of $U$ in Theorem~\ref{thm1.2}, corresponding to the arbitrarity of the choice of $F$, is important for proving Theorem~\ref{thm1.1} later.
+Notice that in Theorem~\ref{thm1.2} if $(M,\pmb{+})$ is a discrete group and $g\in M$ not equal to $\e$, then $(\mathbb{Z},+)$ can be naturally imbedded in $(M,\pmb{+})$ via $n\mapsto ng$ as a subgroup.
+So by the classical theorem of Furstenberg and Weiss~\cite[Theorem~1.5]{FW}, we can obtain the multiple recurrence with respect to the element $g$.
+But importantly, $\{ng\,|\,n\in\mathbb{Z}\}$ is not a syndetic subgroup of $\{tg\,|\,t\in R\}$ in general.
 Because of this reason, our Theorem~\ref{thm1.2} is not a consequence of Furstenberg and Weiss~\cite[Theorem~1.5]{FW} generally.

 In 1978 Furstenberg and Weiss proved their regional multiple recurrence theorem by using the multiple Birkhoff recurrence theorem and homogeneity.
 However, that idea is not workable in our situation; this is because there is no applicable pointwise multiple recurrence theorem for commuting maps on a non-metrizable compact Hausdorff space and moreover the multiple returning time set of a multiply recurrent point is not syndetic in general.

 Blaszczyk et al. in 1989~\cite{BPT} gave a topological proof of the topological multidimensional van der Waerden theorem by using induction and the associated inverse system.

-However, Theorem~\ref{thm1.2} will be proved in $\S2$ under the guise of Theorem~\ref{thm2.2} following the nice idea of R.~Ellis by using his enveloping semigroup theory.
-Then based on Theorem~\ref{thm1.2} together with a dynamics concept---weak central set---introduced later, we can show Theorem~\ref{thm1.1} in $\S3$ using the idea of Bergelson, Furstenberg, Hindman and Katznelson 1989~\cite{BFHK}.
-We will end this paper with a closely related open question for our further study.
+However, Theorem~\ref{thm1.2} will be proved in $\S2$ following the nice idea of R.~Ellis by using his enveloping semigroup theory.
+Then based on Theorem~\ref{thm1.2} together with a dynamics concept---weak central set---introduced later, we can show Theorem~\ref{thm1.1} in $\S3$ using the idea of Bergelson, Furstenberg, Hindman and Katznelson 1989~\cite{BFK}.
+We will end $\S\ref{sec3}$ with a closely related open question for our further study.

 Finally the author is deeply grateful to Professor Hillel Furstenberg for his many enthusiastic helps and encouragements.